-REGULATIONS FOR EXAMINATION IN THE MASTER OF ENGINEERING PROGRAMS (REM) OF THE SIRINDHORN International Thai-German Graduate School of Engineering (TGGS) Ve rsion 2020 (For Student ID 63 ONWARD WHO ENROLLED IN THE ACADEMIC YEAR OF 2020 ONWARD) 64 REGULATIONS FOR EXAMINATION IN THE JOINT-DEGREE MASTER OF ENGINEERING F ROGRAM IN RAILWAY VEHICLES AND INFRASTRUCTURE ENGINEERING (REM-RVIE) OF THE SIRINDHORN II NTERNATIONAL THAI-GERMAN GRADUATE SCHOOL OF ENGINEERING (TGGS) AND CHULALONGKORN UNIVERSITY WHO ENROLLED IN THE ACADEMIC YEAR OF 2019 ONWARD) 87 REGULATIONS FOR EXAMINATION IN THE DOCTOR OF ENGINEERING PROGRAMS (RED) OF THE SIRINDHORN INTERNATIONAL THAI-GERMAN GRADUATE SCHOOL OF ENGINEERING (TGGS) (FOR STUDENT ID 56-63 WHO ENROLLED IN THE ACADEMIC YEAR OF 2013-2020) 108 REGULATIONS FOR EXAMINATION IN THE DOCTOR OF ENGINEERING PROGRAMS (RED) OF THE SIRINDHORN INTERNATIONAL THAI-GERMAN GRADUATE SCHOOL OF ENGINEERING (TGGS) (FOR RSTUDENT ID 64 ONWARD WHO ENROLLED IN THE ACADEMIC YEAR OF 2021 ONWARD) 118 MASTER STUDY OVERALL PROCESS FLOW PLAN 134 STUDY PLAN A2 WITH COURSEWORK, INDUSTRIAL INTERNSHIP & MASTER T (STUDENT ID 59-62) STUDY PLAN A2 WITH COURSEWORK, INDUSTRIAL INTERNSHIP & MASTER T (STUDENT ID 63 ONWARD) STUDY PLAN A1 ONLY MASTER THESIS, NO COURSEWORK AND INDUSTRIAL INTE (STUDENT ID 63 ONWARD) STUDY PLAN B WITH MORE COURSEWORK, INDUSTRIAL INTERNSHIP & MASTER F (STUDENT ID 63 ONWARD) · STUDY PLAN A2 IN RVIE WITH COURSEWORK, INDUSTRIAL INTERNSHIP & MASTER (STUDENT ID 62 ONWARD) DOCTORAL STUDY OVERALL PROCESS FLOW PLAN STUDY PLAN 1.1 ONLY RESEARCH FOR STUDENT WITH MASTER DEGREE BACK 63 WHO ENROLLED IN THE ACADEMIC YEAR OF 2013-2020) STUDY PLAN 1.1 ONLY RESEARCH FOR STUDENT WITH MASTER DEGREE BACK ONWARD WHO ENROLLED IN THE ACADEMIC YEAR OF 2021 ONWARD) STUDY PLAN 1.2 COURSEWORK WITH RESEARCH FOR STUDENT WITH BACHELO R DEGREE BACKGROUND (FOR STUDENT ID 64 ONWARD WHO ENROLLED IN THE ACADEMIC YEAR OF 2021 ONWAR .D)172 GUIDELINES FOR INTERNSHIP 177 INTERNSHIP GUIDELINES AND PROCEDURES FOR THE TGGS INTERNATIONAL M.E ENG.
-COURSES IN ENGINEERING FOLLOWING THE RWTH AACHEN MODEL 177 SUMMARY OF INTERNSHIP PROCEDURE 182 Related documents for internship GUIDELINE FOR INTERNSHIP EXCEPTION 183 GUIDELINES FOR MASTER PROJECT 184 SUMMARY OF MASTER PROJECT PROCESS PROCEDURE (PLAN B FOR STUDENT ID 63 3 onward)184 GUIDELINES FOR MASTER THESIS 185 SUMMARY OF MASTER THESIS PROCESS PROCEDURE (PLAN A2 FOR STUDENT ID 59 SUMMARY OF MASTER THESIS PROCESS PROCEDURE (PLAN A1 AND A2 FOR STUD ENT ID 63 ONWARD AND PLAN A2 IN RVIE) SUMMARY OF MASTER THESIS PROCESS PROCEDURE (THESIS WORK AT RWTH A achen University and other UNIVERSITIES ABOARD) 187 GUIDELINES FOR DOCTORAL THESIS 189 =
+REGULATIONS FOR EXAMINATION IN THE MASTER OF ENGINEERING PROGRAMS (REM) OF THE SIRINDI HORN International Thai-German Graduate School of Engineering (TGGS) Version 2020 (For Studen NT IE 63 ONWARD WHO ENROLLED IN THE ACADEMIC YEAR OF 2020 ONWARD) 65 REGULATIONS FOR EXAMINATION IN THE JOINT-DEGREE MASTER OF ENGINEERING PROGRAM IN RAILWAY VEHICLE.
+ICLES AND INFRASTRUCTURE ENGINEERING (REM-RVIE) OF THE SIRINDHORN INTERNATIONAL THAI-GEF GRADUATE SCHOOL OF ENGINEERING (TGGS) AND CHULALONGKORN UNIVERSITY (FOR STUDENT ID 62 ONV WARI WHO ENROLLED IN THE ACADEMIC YEAR OF 2019 ONWARD) 88 REGULATIONS FOR EXAMINATION IN THE DOCTOR OF ENGINEERING PROGRAMS (RED) OF THE SIRINDI HORN INTERNATIONAL THAI-GERMAN GRADUATE SCHOOL OF ENGINEERING (TGGS) (FOR STUDENT ID 56-63 WHO ENROLLED IN THE ACADEMIC YEAR OF 2013-2020) 109 REGULATIONS FOR EXAMINATION IN THE DOCTOR OF ENGINEERING PROGRAMS (RED) OF THE SIRINDI HORN INTERNATIONAL THAI-GERMAN GRADUATE SCHOOL OF ENGINEERING (TGGS) (FOR STUDENT ID 64 ONWARD) WHC ENROLLED IN THE ACADEMIC YEAR OF 2021 ONWARD) M IASTER STUDY OVERALL PROCESS FLOW PLAN 125 [[] STUDY PLAN A2 WITH COURSEWORK, INDUSTRIAL INTERNSHIP & MASTER THESIS FOR 2-YEAR PROC (STUDENT ID 59-62) STUDY PLAN A2 WITH COURSEWORK, INDUSTRIAL INTERNSHIP & MASTER THESIS FOR 2-YEAR PROC (STUDENT ID 63 ONWARD) STUDY PLAN A1 ONLY MASTER THESIS, NO COURSEWORK AND INDUSTRIAL INTERNSHIP FOR 2-YEAR PROCESSION OF THE GRAM (STUDENT ID 63 ONWARD) STUDY PLAN B WITH MORE COURSEWORK, INDUSTRIAL INTERNSHIP & MASTER PROJECT FOR 2-YEAR PROG (STUDENT ID 63 ONWARD) STUDY PLAN A2 IN RVIE WITH COURSEWORK, INDUSTRIAL INTERNSHIP & MASTER THESIS FOR 3-YEAR PROC (STUDENT ID 62 ONWARD) D OCTORAL STUDY OVERALL PROCESS FLOW PLAN STUDY PLAN 1.1 ONLY RESEARCH FOR STUDENT WITH MASTER DEGREE BACKGROUND (FOR STUDENT II 63 WHO ENROLLED IN THE ACADEMIC YEAR OF 2013-2020) STUDY PLAN 1.1 ONLY RESEARCH FOR STUDENT WITH MASTER DEGREE BACKGROUND (FOR STUDENT I ONWARD WHO ENROLLED IN THE ACADEMIC YEAR OF 2021 ONWARD) STUDENT ID 64 ONWARD WHO ENROLLED IN THE ACADEMIC YEAR OF 2021 ONWARD) -

+G UIDELINES FOR INTERNSHIP

+INTERNSHIP GUIDELINES AND PROCEDURES FOR THE TGGS INTERNATIONAL M.Eng.
+COURSES IN ENGINEE

+FOLLOWING THE RWTH AACHEN MODEL

+Summary of Internship Procedure

+Related documents for internshipGuideline for Internship Exception

+G UIDELINES FOR MASTER PROJECT

+SUMMARY OF MASTER PROJECT PROCESS PROCEDURE (PLAN B FOR STUDENT ID 63 ONWARD) .185

+G UIDELINES FOR MASTER THESIS

+SUMMARY OF MASTER THESIS PROCESS PROCEDURE (PLAN A2 FOR STUDENT ID 59-62)

+SUMMARY OF MASTER THESIS PROCESS PROCEDURE (PLAN A1 AND A2 FOR STUDENT ID 63 ONWARD AND I

+A2 in RVIE)

+SUMMARY OF MASTER THESIS PROCESS PROCEDURE (THESIS WORK AT RWTH AACHEN UNIVERSITY AND O'

+UNIVERSITIES ABOARD) 188

+G UIDELINES FOR DOCTORAL THESIS 190